 How to Get Chase Ultimate Rewards Points

 Other cards offer Chase Ultimate Rewards Points.
-When we were landlords, we opened a Chase Ink Business Preferred Card.
-This card is currently advertising 100,000 points as a welcome offer, but you have to spend $15,000 in the first 3 months from account opening to earn the bonus.
+When we were landlords, we opened a card_name.
+This card is currently advertising 100,000 points as a welcome offer, but you have to spend $8,000 in the first 3 months from account opening to earn the bonus.

 These offers vary.
-Just a few months ago the spending requirement was only $5,000.
+In the past, the spending requirement was only $5,000.
 We’ll keep this page updated when offers change.
 This card, which has a $95 annual fee, is an excellent choice if you are a business owner and are able to hit the spending limits.

-Chase’s premier card is the Chase Sapphire Reserve Card.
+Chase’s premier card is the card_name.
 We haven’t pulled the trigger on it yet, due to its $550 annual fee.
-However, it’s on our radar for when we’re confident we can resume normal travel.
+However, it’s on our radar.

 This card has valuable features for frequent travelers including points being 50% more valuable when redeemed through Chase Ultimate Rewards, a $300 annual travel credit, entry to 1,000+ airport lounges worldwide and a $100 application fee credit towards Global Entry or TSA Pre✔®.